cocos/cocos-docs/en/tween/tween-interface.md

 }).start();                                                         // Start the tween by calling 'start' function
 ```

-More examples can be found in [Tween Example](tween-example.md)
+For more examples, please see [Tween Example](tween-example.md).

-## Some Restrictions
+## Caveats

-In order to reduce the frequency of updating `Node.Transform` information, `Node` maintains an internal `dirty` state, which is only set to `dirty` if an interface that may change `Node.Transform` information is called.
+To avoid frequent updates to the transform data of nodes, `Node` class is constructed with an internal `dirty` state which only permits updating when modifications to the node’s transform data is called.

-However, the current interface has certain limitations, e.g. the `position` obtained via `this.node.position` is a generic `Vec3`.
+Due to pre-existing limitations, such as the position data returned by `this.node.position` being a public vector, certain coding conventions may not behave as expected.

-When the code `this.node.position.x = 1` is executed, only the `getter` of `position` is executed, not the `setter` of `position`.
-Since `dirty` is not updated, the `transform` information of the node used in rendering is not updated.
+For instance, when attempting to execute `this.node.position.x = 1`, the code only calls the `getter` for the position data and not the `setter` for the `dirty` state data to be updated, thus no transform data of the node will remain unchanged.

-Currently, we also do not support such calls, and instead encourage the use of `setPosition` or `setter` for `position`, as follows:
+We advise against coding in such a manner and encourage users to call the `setter` for the position data via method `setPosition` instead, such as:

 ```typescript
 let _pos = new Vec3(0, 1, 0);